-Recent research in neuroscience has seen an increasing number of extensions of established linear techniques to their nonlinear equivalent in both experimental and theoretical studies.
-This is the case, for example, for spatiotemporal receptive field estimates in physiological studies (see Simoncelli, Pillow, Paninski, & Schwartz, 2004, for a review) and information-theoretical models like principal component analysis (PCA) (Schölkopf, Smola, & Müller, 1998) and independent component analysis (ICA) (see Jutten & Karhunen, 2003, for a review).
-Additionally, new nonlinear unsupervised algorithms have been introduced, for example, slow feature analysis (SFA) (Wiskott & Sejnowski, 2002).
+Recent research in neuroscience has seen an increasing number of extensions of established linear techniques to their nonlinear equivalent, in both experimental and theoretical studies.
+This is the case, for example, for spatio-temporal receptive-field estimates in physiological studies (see Simoncelli et al., 2004, for a review) and information theoretical models like principal component analysis (PCA) (Schölkopf et al., 1998) and independent component analysis (ICA) (see Jutten and Karhunen, 2003, for a review).
+Additionally, new nonlinear unsupervised algorithms have been introduced, like, for example, slow feature analysis (SFA) (Wiskott and Sejnowski, 2002).
 The study of the resulting nonlinear functions can be a difficult task because of the lack of appropriate tools to characterize them qualitatively and quantitatively.

-During a recent project concerning the self-organization of complex cell receptive fields in the primary visual cortex (V1) (Berkes & Wiskott, 2002, 2005b; see section 2), we developed some of these tools to analyze quadratic functions in a high-dimensional space.
-Because of the complexity of the methods, we describe them here in a separate letter.
+During a recent project concerning the self-organization of complex-cell receptive fields in the primary visual cortex (V1) (Berkes and Wiskott, 2002, 2005b, see Sect.
+2) we have developed some of these tools to analyze quadratic functions in a high-dimensional space.
+Because of the complexity of the methods we describe them here in a separate paper.
 The resulting characterization is in some aspects similar to that given by physiological studies, making it particularly suitable to be applied to the analysis of nonlinear receptive fields.

-We are going to focus on the analysis of the inhomogeneous quadratic form where x is an N-dimensional input vector, H an $N \times N$ matrix, f an N-dimensional vector, and c a constant.
+We are going to focus on the analysis of the inhomogeneous quadratic form where \mathbf{x} is an N-dimensional input vector, \mathbf{H} an $N \times N$ matrix, \mathbf{f} an N-dimensional vector, and c a constant.
 Although some of the mathematical details of this study are specific to quadratic forms only, it should be straightforward to extend most of the methods to other nonlinear functions while preserving the same interpretations.
-In other contexts, it might be more useful to approximate the function under consideration by a quadratic form using a Taylor expansion up to the second order and then apply the algorithms described here.
+In other contexts it might be more useful to approximate the function under consideration by a quadratic form using a Taylor expansion up to the second order and then apply the algorithms described here.

-$$g(\mathbf{x}) = \frac{1}{2}\mathbf{x}^T \mathbf{H}\mathbf{x} + \mathbf{f}^T \mathbf{x} + c , \qquad (1.1)$$
+$$g(\mathbf{x}) = \frac{1}{2}\mathbf{x}^T \mathbf{H}\mathbf{x} + \mathbf{f}^T \mathbf{x} + c, \qquad (1)$$

-In experimental studies, quadratic forms occur naturally as a secondorder approximation of the receptive field of a neuron in a Wiener expansion (Marmarelis & Marmarelis, 1978; van Steveninck & Bialek, 1988; Lewis, Henry, & Yamada, 2002; Schwartz, Chichilnisky, & Simoncelli, 2002; Touryan, Lau, & Dan, 2002; Rust, Schwartz, Movshon, & Simoncelli, 2004; Simoncelli et al., 2004).
-Quadratic forms were also used in various theoretical articles, either explicitly (Hashimoto, 2003; Bartsch & Obermayer, 2003) or implicitly in the form of neural networks (Hyvärinen & Hoyer, 2000, 2001; Körding, Kayser, Einhäuser, & König, 2004).
-The analysis methods used in these studies are discussed in section 10.
+In experimental studies quadratic forms occur naturally as a second-order approximation of the receptive field of a neuron in a Wiener expansion (Marmarelis and Marmarelis, 1978; van Steveninck and Bialek, 1988; Lewis et al., 2002; Schwartz et al., 2002; Touryan et al., 2002; Rust et al., 2004; Simoncelli et al., 2004).
+Quadratic forms were also used in various theoretical papers, either explicitly (Hashimoto, 2003; Bartsch and Obermayer, 2003) or implicitly in the form of neural networks (Hyvärinen and Hoyer, 2000; Hyvärinen and Hoyer, 2001; Körding et al., 2004).
+The analysis methods used in these studies are discussed in Section 10.